deicod/convex-operator/README.md

 - Writes are namespace-scoped: ConfigMaps, Secrets, Services/PVCs, Jobs, StatefulSets/Deployments, and Gateway/HTTPRoute are created only in the ConvexInstance namespace.
 - Secrets are only referenced (DB/S3/TLS) and generated admin/instance secrets live in the same namespace; managed objects carry owner references for cleanup on deletion.
 - Cluster-scoped access is limited to watching/listing ConvexInstances and Gateway API types via controller-runtime; no cluster-wide writes are requested.
+- Backend pods no longer force `runAsNonRoot`; dashboard pods default to `runAsUser: 1001`/`runAsNonRoot: true` to satisfy the official Convex images.
+Override pod/container security contexts via `spec.backend.security` and `spec.dashboard.security` if your images need different UIDs or policies.
 - Review `config/rbac/role.yaml` before install.
 Clusters with strict RBAC may require an admin to approve the manager Role/ClusterRole and bindings.
 - CRDs are under `config/crd/bases/`; regenerate via `make manifests` after API changes—avoid manual edits.